-Building Teacher Capacity and Competency to Create Learning Experiences for Students to schools for the purpose of student learning.
+Building Teacher Capacity and Competency to Create Learning Experiences for Students schools for the purpose of student learning.
 The guide provides examples of how to connect a school district to broadband, connect students and staff inside the school building, rollout devices to staff and students, as well as responsible use and privacy considerations.

-A report released by Project Tomorrow and Blackboard using the Speak Up initiative's Fall 2016 data utilizes data points to examine the readiness of teachers to use digital tools to transform the learning process.
+A report released by Project Tomorrow and Blackboard using the Speak Up initiative fall 2016 survey utilizes data points to examine the readiness of teachers to use digital tools to transform the learning process.